SalmanBurhan/SalmanBurhan/README.md

 <h3 align="center">B.S. in Computer Science from California State University San Marcos.</h3>

 # 💫 About Me:

+Hello!
+I'm Salman, an aspiring software engineer whose love for coding began in elementary school.
+My coding journey started with my first "Hello World" program in Objective-C back in 2014, and since then, there's been no looking back.
+I remember being thrilled to receive a Python book one Christmas, marking the start of a lifelong passion.
+My expertise primarily lies in Swift and Python, the languages that are closest to my heart.

+My experience spans a variety of projects, each offering its unique challenges.
+From developing iOS applications like [MyBMWKit](http://www.github.com/SalmanBurhan/bimmer-connected-swift)​​, [parkCSUSM](https://github.com/SalmanBurhan/park-csusm)​​, and [cougAR](https://github.com/SalmanBurhan/csusm-augmented-reality-app) with AR technology​​, to creating a web application for banking statement aggregation in Java​​, and automating university study room booking using Python​​, my portfolio is a testament to my diverse skill set and commitment to learning.

+When I'm not deeply engrossed in coding, I'm usually exploring new horizons in technology.
+I have a keen interest in IoT and dream of creating a truly smart home.
+I'm particularly fascinated by the potential of Swift in mobile app development and the versatile applications of Python.

+I specialize in developing mobile applications using Swift, a skill I've been strengthening since 2017, following my earlier work with Objective-C since 2014.
+I'm also passionate about IoT, often experimenting with transforming the simplest of devices into smart ones, with a dream of having a truly "connected" home.

+I'm excited about the opportunity to bring my skills in Swift, Python, and my broad software engineering expertise to innovative and challenging roles.
+My goal is to continuously evolve as an engineer and contribute to impactful projects in the Software Engineering discipline of Computer Science.

 📫 How to reach me: salmanfburhan@gmail.com<br>😄 Pronouns: he/him/his